worksonrobots/cartpole_openai_gym/README.md

-# cartpole_openai_gym

-Getting Started with OpenAI Gymnasium for Reinforcement Learning
+# OpenAI Gymnasium for Reinforcement Learning

 This repository provides a foundational setup for running reinforcement learning experiments using Gymnasium (the maintained fork of OpenAI's Gym).

 It includes a step-by-step guide to installing the necessary libraries on Linux and a starter script for the classic CartPole-v1 environment to demonstrate the core API.
 The goal is to provide a launchpad for you to explore and create your own RL agents.

-🚀 Installation and Setup (Linux)
+# Installation and Setup (Linux)

 Follow this guide to configure a clean, isolated Python environment for your projects.

 Step 1: Update Your System

 Ensure your system's package manager has the latest list of available software.
+'''
 sudo apt-get update
 sudo apt-get upgrade
+'''

 Step 2: Install Python Essentials